Consumer Medicine Information

 Do not try to vomit.

-Immediately telephone your doctor or pharmacist or the Poisons Information Centre (telephone 13 11 26) or go to Accident and Emergency at your nearest hospital if you think that you, or anyone else, has taken too much Stemetil.
+Immediately telephone your doctor or pharmacist or the Poisons Information Centre (telephone 13 11 26 in Australia or 0800 POISON, 0800 764 766 in New Zealand) or go to Accident and Emergency at your nearest hospital if you think that you, or anyone else, has taken too much Stemetil.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Symptoms of overdose may include the following:

 - restlessness, shaking, muscle twitching, muscle weakness, spasm

 - excitement or agitation